 Mikhail is a snowboarder enjoying powder and high springboards.
 He also loves music and plays guitar.

 Android developer.
 Dagger guru.
-Android Academy Msk 2019 mentor.
+Android Academy Msk 2019 speaker.

 At 17 Tatiana sold her soul to Yandex, but at 19 she successfully bought it out to study Rocket Science in the south of France.
 She likes Android development but occasionally looks at Flutter.